Animation

 Give any component a ref and Solid assigns the underlying NodeMirror to your variable.
 Kick the tween off in onMount, once the node exists:

-import { View, type NodeMirror } from "@pocketjs/core/components";
+import { View, type NodeMirror } from "@pocketjs/framework/components";

 function Underline() {